 Student Loan rates

 Student Loans are available to eligible full-time students doing a higher education course in the UK.
-This page tells you the maximum rates for students from Northern Ireland for 2014 and 2015/2016.
+This page tells you the maximum rates for students from Northern Ireland for the academic year 2015/2016.

 Student Loan for Tuition Fees: students studying in the UK